 The goal of the Workforce Education and Training (WET) component is to fund the development of a diverse workforce and address the shortage of licensed and non-licensed professionals.
 Clients and families/caregivers may also receive training to help others, to promote wellness, and other positive mental health outcomes.
 The funding stream focuses on improving the delivery of client-and family-driven services, providing outreach to unserved and underserved populations, as well as services that are linguistically and culturally competent and relevant, and includes the viewpoints and expertise of clients and their families/caregivers.
-WET funding was scheduled to be spent by Fiscal Year 17-18; remaining funds will be considered reverted and reallocated as per Department of Health Care Services Information Notice 17-059.
+WET funding that was scheduled to be reverted will be considered reverted and reallocated as per Department of Health Care Services Information Notice 17-059.